jaredpalmer/tsdx/README.md

 * upgrade rollup v2
 * upgrade prettier v2

 Despite all the recent hype, setting up a new TypeScript (x React) library can be tough.
 Between [Rollup](https://github.com/rollup/rollup), [Jest](https://github.com/facebook/jest), `tsconfig`, [Yarn resolutions](https://yarnpkg.com/en/docs/selective-version-resolutions), ESLint, and getting VSCode to play nicely....there is just a whole lot of stuff to do (and things to screw up).
-TSDX is a zero-config CLI that helps you develop, test, and publish modern TypeScript packages with ease--so you can focus on your awesome new library and not waste another afternoon on the configuration.
+DTS is a zero-config CLI that helps you develop, test, and publish modern TypeScript packages with ease--so you can focus on your awesome new library and not waste another afternoon on the configuration.

 <!-- START doctoc generated TOC please keep comment here to allow auto update -->
 <!-- DON'T EDIT THIS SECTION, INSTEAD RE-RUN doctoc TO UPDATE -->